DecomPy/DecomPy/docs/source/Documentation/5_LLVMTransformations/Opt/3_ListOfOptimizations.rst

 All passes which involve removing dead code may be useful.
 See Aggressive Dead Code Elimination for more information.

 **-deadargelim: Dead Argument Elimination**
 All passes which involve removing dead code may be useful.
 See Aggressive Dead Code Elimination for more information.

-**-deadtypeelim: Dead Type Elimination**
-All passes which involve removing dead code may be useful.
-See Aggressive Dead Code Elimination for more information.

 **-die: Dead Instruction Elimination**